European hare: Distribution and habitat

-In Great Britain, the European hare is seen most frequently on arable farms, especially those with crop rotation and fallow land, wheat and sugar beet crops.
+In Great Britain, the European hare is seen most frequently on arable farms, usually with crop rotation and fallow land, wheat and sugar beet crops.
 In mainly grass farms, its numbers increased with are improved pastures, some arable crops and patches of woodland.
 It is seen less frequently where foxes are abundant or where there are many common buzzards.
-It also seems to be fewer in number in areas with high European rabbit populations, although there appears to be little interaction between the two species and no aggression.
+They do not appear to directly compete with European rabbits.
 Although European hares are shot as game when plentiful, this is a self-limiting activity and is less likely to occur in localities where the species is scarce.